tgraupmann/UE5_Remote/README.md

 The HTML5 client uses a WebSocket client to receive binary images and display in an img element.

-(*Future Feature*) WebSocket clients can send player input to the `Unreal Remote Host` by using WebSocket messages.
+WebSocket clients can send player input to the `Unreal Remote Host` by using WebSocket messages.
+Clients can inject keyboard and mouse input into the `Unreal Remote Host`.

 ![image_1](images/image_1.png)